AbsInt/FirstAid/README.md

 ### Dependencies

-Compilation requirements are Qt 5.7 and a recent libpoppler (e.g. 0.50) and dependencies of that like FreeType/FontConfig/...
+Compilation requirements are Qt 6.x and a recent libpoppler and dependencies of that like FreeType/FontConfig/...

 ### Licensing